Security locknut

 Security locknuts are found in a variety of industrial applications.
 They are most commonly used in high vibration environments where non-locking nuts could come loose.
 In the rail industry, security locknuts can be found most commonly on railroad fishplates, frogs, switches, and crosses.
 Mining equipment features security locknuts on conveyor systems, crushers, shakers, mining chains, among other applications.
 In addition, mills use security locknuts to hold mill liners in place.
 Heavy vibration equipment manufacturers use security lockouts on woodchippers, grinders, pulverizers, shakers, feeders, and more.

-The sole manufacturer of the security locknut is Security Locknut LLC, located in Vernon Hills, Illinois, USA.
+The sole manufacturer of the security locknut is Security Locknut LLC, located in Vernon Hills, Illinois, United States.